linien-org/linien/README.md

 In addition to the GUI, Linien can also be controlled using python scripts.
 For that purpose, installation via pip is required (see above).

+Then, you should start the Linien server on your RedPitaya.
+This can be done by running the client and connecting to the device (see above).
+Alternatively, you may connect via SSH and execute `linien_start_server` on the RedPitaya.

+Once the server is up and running, you can connect using python:
 ```python
 from linien.client.connection import BaseClient, MHz, Vpp
 c = BaseClient(host, 18862, False)